Jake Fraley Player Props: Reds vs. Phillies

 Phillies Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Phillies pitching staff ranks 14th in MLB.
+- The pitching staff for the Phillies has a collective nine K/9, which ranks 13th in MLB.

-- The Phillies' 5.64 team ERA ranks 27th among all league pitching staffs.
+- The Phillies have the 25th-ranked team ERA across all league pitching staffs (5.38).

-- Phillies pitchers combine to surrender 11 total home runs at a rate of 1.4 per game (to rank 18th in baseball).
+- Phillies pitchers combine to surrender 15 total home runs at a rate of 1.2 per game (to rank 16th in the league).

-- The Phillies will send Walker (0-1) to the mound for his second start of the season.
+- Walker (0-1) takes the mound for the Phillies to make his third start this season.

-- The righty last pitched on Monday against the New York Yankees, when he went 4 1/3 innings, allowing four earned runs while giving up four hits.
+- The righty last pitched on Sunday against the Cincinnati Reds, when he threw 4 2/3 innings, allowing two earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.